jo-hoe/chromaprint/README.md

 )

 func main() {
- // assuming fpcalc.exe (aka chromaprint)
+ // assuming fpcalc.exe (aka chromaprint) is in the
- // is in the same directory as this executable chromaprinter, err := chromaprint.NewBuilder().Build() if err != nil {
+ // same directory as this executable or references in $PATH chromaprinter, err := chromaprint.NewBuilder().Build() if err != nil {
   fmt.Print(err)